Plug-and-Play Diffusion Meets ADMM: Dual-Variable Coupling for Robust Medical Image Reconstruction: Introduction

 Despite the empirical success of PnP diffusion, we identify a subtle yet critical flaw in current solvers (e.g., those based on Half-Quadratic Splitting (HQS) or Proximal Gradient methods): they are inherently \textit{memoryless}.
 In each iteration, these algorithms update the solution based solely on the \textit{instantaneous} gradient of the data-fidelity term.
 From a control theory perspective, they function as Proportional (P) controllers \cite{bequette2003process}.
 It is a well-established theoretical result that P-controllers cannot eliminate steady-state bias when the system faces significant resistance (e.g., heavy measurement corruption or ill-conditioning).
 Consequently, current PnPDP solvers often converge to a biased equilibrium where the reconstruction fails to strictly satisfy the measurement constraints, effectively ``compromising" between the physics and the prior.
 This limitation is particularly pernicious in medical imaging: unlike natural image synthesis where perceptual plausibility is paramount, diagnostic reconstruction demands rigorous fidelity to the observed measurements $\mathbf{y}$.
 A solver that settles for a ``visually pleasing" approximation while violating physical constraints inherently compromises clinical reliability.

 To eliminate this bias, classical optimization theory offers a rigorous solution: the \textit{Dual Variable} (or Lagrange Multiplier).
 As exemplified in the Alternating Direction Method of Multipliers (ADMM) \cite{boyd2011distributed}, the dual variable acts as an integral memory, accumulating historical constraint violations over time to generate a corrective force.
-This mechanism theoretically guarantees that the solver converges to a strict consensus between the physical model and the regularization prior.
+This mechanism provides an integral feedback effect by accumulating historical consensus errors, thereby progressively driving the data-consistency and prior variables toward agreement under standard ADMM assumptions.

 However, simply re-injecting this classical mechanism into modern diffusion loops proves practically non-trivial.
 We uncover a fundamental distributional conflict: the dual variable, by design, accumulates \textit{structured} errors (e.g., directional streaks in CT or coherent aliasing in MRI) to correct the optimization trajectory.
 When these structured, spectrally colored residuals are fed back into the diffusion model (which is strictly trained on \textit{Additive White Gaussian Noise}, AWGN), they constitute Out-of-Distribution (OOD) inputs.
-This mismatch causes the diffusion prior to misinterpretation of optimization artifacts as semantic content, leading to severe hallucinations or reconstruction divergence.
+This mismatch causes the diffusion prior to misinterpret optimization artifacts as semantic content, leading to severe hallucinations or reconstruction divergence.
 This creates a fundamental geometric-statistical conflict: the dual variable is essential for the integral action in optimization, ensuring convergence, yet its structured spectral bias violates the i.i.d.
 Gaussian assumption of pretrained diffusion priors, leading to severe hallucination.